JohnDelisle/AzureHybridUsePolicyInitiative/policies/Compute/azure-virtual-machine-windows-client-hub/README.md

 scope=$(az group show --name 'YourResourceGroup')

 # Create the Policy Assignment
-policyAssignment=$(az policy assignment create --name 'azure-virtual-machine-windows-client-hub-assignment' --display-name 'Hybrid Use Benefit (HUB) for Azure Virtual Machines, Windows Client OSes Assignment' --scope `echo $scope | jq '.id' -r` --policy `echo $policyDefinition | jq '.name' -r` --params "$policyParameters")

-# Create a Role Assignment
-# Grants the System Assigned Managed Identity (created duing Policy Assignement) with the RBAC Role (specified in the policy) to the Scope (specified in $scope above).
+# In addition to the creating the Policy Assignment, this creates and grants a System Assigned Managed Identity with the RBAC Role (specified in the policy) to the Scope (specified in $scope above),
-# This enables Azure Policy to make changes to resources when the "DeployIfNotExists" effect is used.
+# enabling Azure Policy to make changes to resources when the "DeployIfNotExists" effect is used.
-spId=$(echo $policyAssignment | jq '.Identity.PrincipalId' -r)
+spLocation = 'YourLocationForSystemAssignmedManagedIdentity'
 scopeId=$(echo $scope | jq '.id' -r)
-for roleId in $(echo $policyDefinition | jq '.Properties.PolicyRule.then.details.roleDefinitionIds' -r); do
+roleId=$(echo $policyDefinition | jq '.Properties.PolicyRule.then.details.roleDefinitionIds' -r)
-    az role assignment create --assignee $spId --role $roleId --scope $scopeId done
+policyDefinitionName=$(echo $policyDefinition | jq '.name' -r)
+scopeId=$(echo $scope | jq '.id' -r)
+policyAssignment=$(az policy assignment create --name 'azure-virtual-machine-windows-client-hub-assignment' --display-name 'Hybrid Use Benefit (HUB) for Azure Virtual Machines, Windows Client OSes Assignment' --scope "$scopeId" --policy "$policyDefinitionName" --params "$policyParameters" --mi-system-assigned --location "$spLocation" --identity-scope "$scopeId" --role "$roleId")

 ```